 Despite the potential benefits of genetic rescue for the management of threatened species, there have been fewer than twenty published studies of genetic rescue/restoration for conservation purposes.
 Why has there been such a low uptake?

-The speakers will describe the hurdles, and illustrate how genetic rescue can be expedited through reintroduction and conservation programmes.
+At this event, the speakers described the hurdles, and illustrated how genetic rescue can be expedited through reintroduction and conservation programmes.

 - Emeritus Professor Richard Frankham, Macquarie University and Australian Museum

 What is genetic rescue and what is its role in conservation?

 Emeritus Professor Richard Frankham is one of the leading international figures in conservation genetics, having been a pioneer in the field and senior author on the first textbooks in the field (3 textbooks that have been subject to 6 translations).
 In 2005 he was awarded a DSc by Macquarie University, based upon his published work (now ~ 170 publications).
 His background is in agriculture, having received BScAgr [Hons 1] and PhD from the University of Sydney.
 He worked for Agriculture Canada, followed by a postdoctoral fellowship at the University of Chicago, before spending 31 years at Macquarie University, beginning as a lecturer and ending as a Professor.
 He officially retired in 2002, but continues to work full-time, sharing his time between Macquarie University and the Australian Museum.
 In 2004, he was Hrdy Visiting Professor in conservation biology at Harvard University, USA.

 Mike Bruford talk slides - genetic rescue 14 March 2017 (2.25 MB)